 Hansi: WEATNU on FB is only able to spread via WEATNU FB users, BUT i think, it draws interest from what i see.

+We plan to go much further, as we already have many interested in our twitter account.
+More is happening there.
 We know the old industry is dying, but the new is coming, in the form of movements and Internet followings.
 Do you think WEATNU is the next movement?

 Hansi: WEATNU may be a movement, definitely, but it may be challenged by other movements as well.
 The HipHop community uses FB and Twitter a lot, i think.